Betty's Office 2.5: "The Dark Void"

 It is my life's work to become the most effective therapist I can be.
 Learning about EMDR is teaching me to push beyond what I thought was possible to accomplish in therapy.

 Hi and welcome to my website.
-I opened my own therapy practice after years of working in a variety of settings that didn't allow me to practice the art and science of psychotherapy in the way that most benefitted my clients.
+I opened my own therapy practice in 2015, following 19 years with Kaiser Permanente Psychiatry in Orange County.
+In my practice, I am able to apply the art and science of psychotherapy to most benefit my client and achieve their treatment goals.
 I now offer EMDR (Eye Movement Desensitization and Reprocessing) therapy to treat anxiety, depression, post-traumatic stress disorder, as well as a variety of other mind/body disturbances.

-Because every client is a complex individual, my clinical orientation has been an eclectic blend of cognitive-behavioral and psychodynamic therapies.
+Because every client is a complex individual, my clinical orientation over the years has been an eclectic blend of cognitive-behavioral and psychodynamic therapies.
 In December 2017, I attended the Evolution of Psychotherapy Conference in Anaheim, and it became clear to me that I needed to add EMDR therapy to my existing psychotherapy skills.
-I am happy to now be able to provide EMDR to my clients!
-I am also familiar with Dialectical Behavioral Therapy (DBT), Attachment Theory, and Mindfulness interventions.
-Couples work reflects a Gottman influence.
-Regardless of the intervention and the theory behind it, trust and kindness need to be present in the therapeutic alliance for the best outcome for the client.
+I am happy to now be able to provide EMDR to my clients.

 Payment options: I have a cash-based practice and payment is due at each session.
 I accept all major credit cards as well as debit cards.
 Checks and cash are also accepted as payment.
-I do not accept insurance directly but I can provide patients with a "superbill" for possible reimbursement based on your insurance type (if you choose to do this).
+I can provide patients with a "superbill" for possible reimbursement based on your insurance type (if you choose to do this).
+October 2019 update: I will be accepting CIGNA insurance soon.

 Betty's Office 2.4 My Promise to My Clients